 Keep Your Wheelchair Clean – It’s important to keep your wheelchair clean for a number of reasons.
 First, it helps to prevent the spread of germs and bacteria.
 Second, it can prolong the life of your wheelchair by preventing rust and corrosion.
 Third, it makes your wheelchair more comfortable to sit in.
 And fourth, it simply looks nicer!

-There are a few things you need to do to keep your wheelchair clean.
+There are a few things you need to do to how to clean a wheelchair.
 First, you should vacuum the seat and backrest frequently.
 Second, you should wipe down the frame and wheels with a damp cloth.
 And third, you should clean underneath the seat and back wheels on a regular basis.
 By following these simple tips, you can help to keep your wheelchair clean and in good working condition.

 How Often Should I Inspect my Wheelchair?